corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/reset-csde.md

 6. Delete the `<project-root-dir>/workspace` directory and its contents.

    You should now be able to run all CSDE Gradle tasks again.
-These will download the Corda cluster software and recreate all the temporary files, as required.
+These download the Corda cluster software and recreate all of the temporary files, as required.